 Elderly Inmate with Medical Condition Petition

-Inmates in Federal Bureau of Prisons custody who are elderly and have a medical condition are allowed to petition for compassionate release.
+Inmates in the Federal Bureau of Prison custody who are elderly and have a medical condition are allowed to petition for compassionate release.

 In an effort to assist prisoners and their family members in seeking a compassionate release based on the Elderly Inmate with a Medical Condition category, we have presented a simplified compassionate release petition below.
 The petition is based on a fictional person and condition.
 While we have presented the petition in a letter format, such petitions are also known as compassionate release applications or forms.

 If you are interested in retaining someone to assist you in this process, please contact the Law Offices of Brandon Sample.
-Hiring the right attorney to assist in the compassionate release process can help to put your loved one's best foot forward when dealing with Bureau of Prisons officials.
+Hiring the right attorney to assist in the compassionate release process can help to put your loved one’s best foot forward when dealing with the Bureau of Prison officials.